cloudentity/oauth2c/README.md

 the client without an intermediate authorization code.
 This grant type is typically used in single-page or mobile applications.

 > **Note**: The implicit flow is not recommended for use in modern OAuth2 applications.
-It does not provide a secure method for obtaining new access tokens.
-Instead, it is recommended to use the authorization code flow with PKCE (Proof Key for Code Exchange) for added security.
+> Instead, it is recommended to use the authorization code flow with PKCE (Proof Key for Code Exchange) for added security.

 ``` sh
 oauth2c https://oauth2c.us.authz.cloudentity.io/oauth2c/demo \